Mecha-Weasel/spittoon/README.md

 Installation:
 ------------

-NOTE: Although these instructions are specifically for Windows, equivelant actions should work under Linux, but using the "client.so" file.
+NOTE: Although these instructions are specifically for Windows, equivelant actions should work under Linux, but using the "client.so" file - which is also in this GitHub.

 If you have FoF open, close it.